lsyssso/StarSystem/readme.md

+A simple processing sketch to simulate a star system in a 3D space.

 User can create new planet to move around the big planet in the middle, by clicking left mouse button

 User can increase/decrease the size of the new planets by pressing UP and DOWN key